igordev96/igordev96/README.md

 <br>

-### I`m a Full-Stack student living in Portugal
+### I'm a Web Developer living in Portugal

 <br>

 ## BIO
 - 📖 Studying daily to achieve my goals
-- 🎉 Finishing the "basics" (HTML, CSS and JS)
+- 🎉 Techs that i know: HTML, CSS and Vanilla JavaScript
-- 🤩 Looking forward to learn a framework
+- 🤩 Studying now: ReactJS
-- 🔭 My intentions: React, Node.JS and React Native
+- 🔭 Techs that i want to learn: Node.JS, MongoDB, React Native ...
 - 💼 For now, i work in a "ordinary" job without coding 😥
-- 💻 Hoping that soon i`ll be a web developer
+- 💻 Hoping that soon i'll be working as a Web Developer
-- 🔨 Always doing small projects to learn new things
+- 🔨 Always doing small projects to learn and consolidate new things
 - 📢 Contact me on my [LinkedIn](https://www.linkedin.com/in/igordev96/)